Iron Reagan: 2014–2016: Spoiled Identity EP, Tyranny of Will and split EPs

 On January 7, 2014, Iron Reagan and death metal band Exhumed released a split EP entitled Exhumed/Iron Reagan on Tankcrimes.
 The first side of the record contained four tracks by Exhumed, while the second side contained four tracks by Iron Reagan.

 The band independently released their first extended play, Spoiled Identity EP, on April 1, 2014, as a free online download.
 The EP featured 13 tracks and was under five minutes in total length.
 A 2015 limited edition re-release on vinyl included two bonus tracks.
+During the April of 2014, the group went on an extensive tour alongside Occultist.

-Iron Reagan signed onto Relapse Records with and released their second full-length studio album, The Tyranny of Will, on September 16, 2014.
-The album would be produced by Phil Hall.
+Iron Reagan signed onto Relapse Records with and released their second full-length studio album, The Tyranny of Will, on September 16, 2014, and was produced by Phil Hall.
+The album debuted at number 22 on the US Heatseekers chart, and was met with positive reception receiving a 75/100 on Metacritic.
+Following the album’s release the group went on a US tour alongside Eyehategod.

-In 2015, Iron Reagan released another split EP, this time with Toxic Shock through Reflections Records.
+To start of 2015 Iron Reagan went on an extensive US tour with Napalm Death and Voivod.
+In March of that year Iron Reagan released another split EP, this time with Toxic Shock through Reflections Records.
 The first side of the record featured three tracks by Iron Reagan and the second side featured three tracks by Toxic Shock.
+In late 2015 Iron Reagan toured the US with The Black Dahlia Murder and Goatwhore.

+In January 2016 Iron Reagan toured Europe with Ignite, Terror and H2O.
+The band began recording of their third full-length album, in summer 2016.
+The album was announced through Relapse.